ChadMcCallum/WordPlay/README.md

 	- ensure each Q has a matching U
 	- prevent lots of hard letters
 	- prevent lots of duplicate letters
+- host in heroku

 Ideas:
+- refactor the code to be much better than it is
+	- move game logic to its own class
+- end game logic and restart next round
+- notifications on successful words
+	- show most recent scoring word
+	- on both main screen and client
 - streak/bonus points
 - make it look pretty
 - leaderboard
+- ask client for name when they connect
 	- remember client devices to maintain player profile, avoid having to enter name every time
 - multiple displays per game (right now each display starts a new gamestate)
 - replace letters in place instead of appending to end
-- show most recent scoring word
 - cool stats
 	- word count per player
 	- # of failures per player (and type, i.e. not english, no letter, etc.)
 	- speed of players
 	- reused words
 - show stats on client device as well as main screen
-- refactor the code to be much better than it is
-	- move game logic to its own class
-- host in heroku